Sandwich (constituency): History

 a Cinque Port it was technically of different status from a parliamentary borough, but the difference was in most respects purely a nominal one.
 (The writ for election was directed to the Lord Warden of the Cinque Ports, rather than the sheriff of the county, and its MPs were termed "barons" rather than "burgesses" as in boroughs.)
 Until 1832, the constituency consisted of the three parishes making up the town of Sandwich; it had once been a flourishing port but by the 19th century the harbour had silted up and there was only a limited maritime trade.

 The right to vote was reserved to the freemen of the town, whether or not they were resident within the borough.
 In 1831 this amounted to 955 qualified voters, of whom only 320 lived in Sandwich.
 The freedom could be obtained by inheritance, by serving an apprenticeship, or by marrying the daughter or widow of a freeman; the corporation apparently did not, as in some boroughs, have the power to create unlimited numbers of honorary freemen so as to swamp the rights of the genuine freemen.
 At one period in the 17th century, the town corporation attempted to annex the right of voting to itself (as was the case in many other boroughs) on the grounds of "the avoidance of popular tumults common at elections", and in 1621 the Lord Warden ordered with the consent of the Privy Council that this should be so.
 However, the inhabitants of the town not only petitioned against the election result, but informed the Lord Warden that they intended to present a bill to Parliament to annul the result of that year's election and to restore their former privileges.
-In the event the petition against the election result was upheld and the election declared void, and a decision of the Commons in another dispute election, in 1690, confirmed that the right of voting was in the freemen.
+In the event the petition against the election result was upheld and the election declared void, and the right of voting was in the freemen was confirmed by the Parliamentary Elections Act 1689 (2 Will. & Mar. c.
+7) confirmed this.